antimo95/antimo95/README.md

 # Welcome to My Profile!

 ## About Me
+Hi, I'm Antimo.
-Hi, I'm Antimo I'm a Computer Engineer about to complete my Master's degree.
+I'm a Computer Engineer about to complete my Master's degree.
 I'm passionate about technology, Formula 1, and videogames.

 ## My Projects